hugotb88/gitCourse/README.md

 `git diff <branch_one> <branch_two>` ->  Shows differences between two branches.

 A Fast-Forward merge means that the changes coming from the branch were merged without any issue and will be the last changes in the current branch.
+.orig files are the ones created when we have merge conflicts and a temporary file is created with both changes.

 ## History commands
 `git log` ->  Displays commits history by commit.